wtwo1529/odin-library/README.md

-The Odin Project Library Project
+The Odin Project Library Project inspired by MyAnimeList.